 b) No longer meets some of the requirements whereon the granting of same depends, and the company does not rectify the situation within the period that the CMVM stipulated;

-c) If the company carries out business that does not correspond to that registered;
+c) If the firm carries out activity that does not correspond to that which is registered;

-e) If serious irregularities in the administration, accounting organisation or internal audit of the company have been recorded;
+e) If serious irregularities in the management, accounting organisation or internal audit of the company have been recorded;

 f) If the company breaches the rules that regulate the business.

 2 – The withdrawal of the authorisation implies the dissolution and liquidation of the company.